JonJagger/faces-book-raw-html/docs/README.md

 - - - -

 ## if you're running Docker
-You don't need Node installed...
+You can run Node inside a container...
 ```
 ./sh/docker_pipe.sh 81
 ```
-- Your docker container will now be up on port 81
+- Your container will now be up on port 81
 - To find your public IP address you can use
 ```
 curl ifconfig.me